-Maiden grass is a tall ornamental grass would be worth growing for its graceful arching form alone.
+Maiden grass is a tall ornamental grass that would be worth growing for its graceful arching form alone.
 But it boasts other desirable features, too, including coppery flower heads in early fall that transform into silvery white plumes.
 When in flower, this clump-forming plant will reach 6 to 8 feet tall, and its stems redden in the fall.
 A silver stripe runs up the middle of the sword-like green leaves.
-While the leaves yellow somewhat by mid-fall and fade to a beige in winter, they are still colorful enough to provide much needed winter interest.
+While the leaves yellow somewhat by mid-fall and fade to a beige in winter, they are still colorful enough to provide much-needed winter interest.